Arian Kastrati

-Arian Kastrati (born 15 July 2001) is a professional footballer who plays as a centre-forward for the Under-23 squad of the Portuguese club Farense.
+Arian Kastrati (born 15 July 2001) is a professional footballer who plays as a centre-forward for Union Titus Pétange in Luxembourg.
 Born in the Netherlands, he has represented Kosovo at under-21 international level.

 Club career

 Early career and Fortuna Sittard

 Kastrati started playing football at the age of 3 in VV Sittard, where after eight years he transferred to VV DVO.
 After a successful season with VV DVO, Kastrati was invited to be part of Fortuna Sittard.
 On 1 September 2017, he was named as a Fortuna Sittard substitute for the first time in a Eerste Divisie match against Almere City.
 His debut with Fortuna Sittard came on 10 January 2021 in a Eredivisie match against Heerenveen after coming on as a substitute in the 90th minute in place of Emil Hansson.

 Loan to MVV

 On 9 January 2022, Kastrati joined MVV on loan until the end of the season, with an option to buy.